 This assumption draws on the normative foundations of the concept of equality of opportunity by J. Roemer (1998).
 In Roemer’s framework, individuals are classified by their circumstances—such as parental education or income—and justice requires that variation in outcomes within each circumstance group reflect differences in effort, not unequal starting points.
 Similarly, Sen’s capability approach stresses that justice requires real freedom to achieve valuable functionings (Sen, 2000).
-Applied to education, this implies that society must ensure all children within a given background group are capable of reaching the highest level attained by any peer in that group.
+Applied to education, this implies that society must ensure that all children within a given background group are capable of reaching the highest level attained by any peer in that group.
 Accordingly, the assumption encodes an intra–group sufficiency principle: opportunity should extend to every outcome level demonstrably achievable by someone with the same circumstances.

 Assumption 2.
 Society expects that children from better backgrounds (Rp > i) will achieve at least the same education level Rc = z as those from disadvantaged backgrounds (Rp < j).